 Jurors found Meza, 52, guilty of felony injury to a child causing serious bodily injury, and she'll serve 99 years in prison.
 She was also ordered to pay a $10,000 fine.

-Meza and her husband Daniel Meza, ran a church out of a brick house called the Iglesia Internacional Jesus es el Rey, in Balch Springs, near Dallas.
+Meza and her husband Daniel Meza, ran a church out of a house called the Iglesia Internacional Jesus es el Rey, in Balch Springs, near Dallas.
 Several adults and children were living with the couple around the time the boy died, according to the Washington Post.

 Meza controlled the congregation and told them she was a prophet.
 She said the boy, Benjamin, was possessed by a demon of manipulation.
 She separated parents from their children, even Benjamin when he was being breastfed.